 Stop motion animation is an animation technique used to give physical, inanimate objects the illusion of movement.

 This is done by incrementally moving the objects in-between frames.
-The frames are then played back in rapid chronological order to create a continuous motion sequence.
+The frames are then played back in rapid chronological order, creating a continuous motion sequence.

 Stop motion serves as one of the earliest forms of commercial animation, rising to prominence in the late 19th century with the advent of silent films.

-Although stop motion animation can be made using any type of inanimate object, plasticine character models are one of the most-popular choices due to their ease of movement.
+Although stop motion animation can be made using any type of inanimate object, plasticine character models are one of the more popular choices due to their ease of movement.
 The use of plasticine characters makes up a closely-related style called Claymation.

 Although still used for animated shorts and feature-length films, stop motion animation is now a commonly-used technique for marketing/explainer videos.